Smurf/smurf-docs/docs/foreman/renew-certs.md

 # Renewing Certificates

-> **NOTE** This assumes that foreman is already configured and certificates have already been generated via letsencrypt.
+> **NOTE** This assumes that Foreman is already installed per [the installation instructions](install.md) and certificates have already been generated via letsencrypt.

+## Configure Foreman and Puppet Certificates

+This changes the Apache, Katello, and Puppet certificates.

 ```
 foreman-installer \